Stand Up Against Workplace Bullying

 A toxic work environment takes its toll on a person’s attitudes, thoughts, and feelings as a professional and a person.
 Being able to separate oneself out from the negativity at work is so important for a vulnerable worker, but easier said than done.
 It is next to impossible to not be affected by toxicity at work.
 This is because of how the tentacles of the workplace aggression wraps itself around and stifles the target, even if they are aware of what is happening.

-Vulnerable workers need to apply conscious care strategies to reduce harm in toxic work environments.
+Vulnerable workers need to apply wellness-driven strategies to reduce harm in toxic work environments.
 The first step is for targets to actively pursue emotional disengagement from the turmoil of their workplace.
 Because targets are often dedicated and hardworking employees who vest themselves in their job and/or profession, this can be extremely problematic and difficult.
 However, disengaging from the emotional chaos is a means of self-protection and helps the workers start the process of regaining their personal power.

 Emotional disengagement does not mean that a target changes or alters their work ethic or habits in any way.
 Rather, it focuses on taking a step back and de-investing oneself emotionally from the workplace aggression.
 The vulnerable worker makes a conscious decision to deflect the toxicity at work instead of internalizing it.
 They have a clear understanding that they are not the problem.